Hulvdan/hulvdan.github.io/pages/en.md

 <br>

-How this makes my life easier:
+**How this makes my life easier:**

-- When someone else plays my game and it crashes, I can simply replay their actions-recording file without having to ask "what did you do that caused a crash?"
+- **Example 1:** *Someone else is playing my game -> it crashes -> I play back the recording of their actions.* I don't need to be asked "what did you do to make the game crash?"
-- When I encounter a bug, I don't waste time trying to provoke it.
-Once I make a recording of actions, I can restart the game in the debugger many times with these actions being replayed.
+- **Example 2:** *I encounter a bug -> (I already have a recording of my actions) -> I run the debugger every time and the game plays the recorded actions automatically.*
-- When I need to tweak values in the game, I can get to optimal values after a few DLL reloads.
+- **Example 3:** *I need to edit some values in the game -> I change the C++ code a few times and reload the DLL.* Often there is no need to restart the game.
-- This doesn't replace testing.
-It complements it perfectly.
+- This does not replace testing.
+It complements it.

 <br>

-Jonathan Blow and Casey Muratori point out the importance of reducing the time spent on busywork activities:
+**Jonathan Blow and Casey Muratori point out the importance of reducing the time spent on busywork:**

 - Video.
 [Handmade Hero Day 023 - Looped Live Code Editing](https://guide.handmadehero.org/code/day023/#2983).
 Casey Muratori demonstrates recording and replaying player's actions, as well as DLL hot reloading.
 - Video.
 [Jonathan Blow on scripting languages](https://www.youtube.com/watch?v=y2Wmz15aXk0).
 In the background you can see Jonathan Blow running tests of his game.
 It's essentially a playback of a recording of the player's actions.